Ryota-Onuma/ai-agents/mcp/postgresql-mcp/README.md

 The server supports environment variable for database URLs:
 - `POSTGRESQL_URLS`: Comma-separated list of PostgreSQL connection URLs

+All URLs are validated on startup and **must resolve to local hosts only** (`localhost`, `127.0.0.0/8`, `::1`, or allowed Unix sockets).
+If any URL points to a remote host, the server exits with an error before attempting connection.
+Existing `.mcp.json` configurations continue to work without modification.

 The server will automatically extract database names from the URLs and create named connections.

 ## Available Tools